DFOXpro/rp2-fs/DFOXpro-docs/README.md

 #### GBA

-The best emulator for this handheld is gpsp but sadly is not suported by retroArch 1.6+.
-So you have 2 options: Using GPSP or Using mGBA
+The fastest emulator for this handheld is gpsp but sadly is not suported by retroArch 1.6+.
+So you have 2 options: Using GPSP or Using mGBA.

+In any case is also recomended to save your roms on gba non compresed format, this will skip decompresion in Retroarch~gpsp/temp folder

 ##### A) Using GPSP

 Note this is a preinstalled app in OpenAndroid **this is not the normal retroArch**,  it's basically RetroArch 1.5.x.

 1. Paste and replace with proposal [gpsp main settings](https://github.com/DFOXpro/rp2-fs/blob/retroarch-dfoxpro-proposal/firmware/preinstall/internal/data/media/0/Android/data/com.gpsp/files/retroarch.cfg) your internal storage `/storage/sdcard0/Android/data/com.gpsp/`

+Notes:

+* With this new settings games saves are now srm (libretro standar) making easy to switch from gpsp to mgba on the fly.
+* gpsp do no use bios file, so, some games will not start

 ##### B) Using Retroarch + mGBA